15 August 1956* (St 19/2) Distribution of “Amerika” magazine in USSR

 Top Secret

-On the Dissemination of the Magazine Amerika in the USSR
+On the Dissemination of the Magazine “Amerika” in the USSR

-But there is another, negative, aspect of this matter.
-It is crucial to keep in mind that the US authorities will adopt all measures in order to use the magazine America for the propaganda of the so-called “American way” of life,
+It is crucial to keep in mind that the US authorities will adopt all measures to use the magazine “Amerika” for the propaganda of the so-called /…

 ——————————————————————–